Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 ARKADY IVANOVICH

-There is, - he said, - a wonderful bench by the porch.
+There is, he said, a wonderful bench by the porch.

 Did you sleep well, Nikita?

-How did you sleep, Arkady Ivanovich ?.
+How did you sleep, Arkady Ivanovich?

-I slept well, ”he replied, smiling at something incomprehensible, into a red mustache, sat down at the table, poured cream into tea, threw a piece of sugar into his mouth, grabbed it with white teeth and winked at Nikita through his glasses.
+“I slept well,” he answered, smiling for some reason, with a red mustache, sat down at the table, poured cream into the tea, threw a piece of sugar into his mouth, grabbed it with his white teeth and winked at Nikita through his glasses.

 Mother silently looked at Arkady Ivanovich, at Nikita, her voice trembled:

-Let's go to study, - said Arkady Ivanovich, got up resolutely and quickly rubbed his hands, as if there was no greater pleasure in the world than how to solve arithmetic problems and dictate proverbs and sayings that make your eyes stick together.
+“Let’s go study,” said Arkady Ivanovich, stood up decisively and quickly rubbed his hands, as if there was no greater pleasure in the world than solving arithmetic problems and dictating proverbs and sayings that make your eyes stick together.

-The story of A.N.
-Tolstoy's Childhood of Nikita (originally titled A Tale of Many Excellent Things) was first published in a separate edition in 1922.
-The story was written in 1919-1920.
+Story by A.N.
+Tolstoy's The Childhood of Nikita (originally titled A Tale of Many Excellent Things) was first published in a separate edition in 1922.
+The story was written in 1919–1920.
 In the fall of 1918, he emigrated abroad.
-In 1920, the writer was still in exile and yearned for Russia very much.
-Living in Paris and Berlin, Tolstoy shunned the emigre environment and began to delve deeper into the meaning of historical events.
-Memories of the homeland, of the irrevocable days of childhood, of Russian nature and the emergence of the story was caused.
-Nikita's Childhood is a work full of captivating lyricism, irresistible charm and truth, the high poetry of folk life, a lively perception of nature, the beauty of the native language.
-The author devotes all his attention to the embodiment of the poetic principles of the charm of the irreversible period of childhood.
-The writer said: “For this book I will give all my previous novels and plays!
-Russian book and written in Russian! " The story was written for the Parisian magazine "Green Stick" - for children-immigrants, who, like the son of A.N.
-Tolstoy Nikita, to whom the work is dedicated and whose name the protagonist is named after, badly needed Russian impressions.
-He was interested in real life, he wanted to rely on the experience of his personal observations: “I started - and it was as if a window opened into the distant past with all the charm, tender sadness and keen perceptions of nature that are in childhood” (Poln.
-Sobr.
-Soch., Vol. 13, p.
+In 1920, the writer was still in exile and was very homesick for Russia.
+Living in Paris and Berlin, Tolstoy alienated the emigrant environment and began to delve more deeply into the meaning of historical events.
+Memories of the homeland, of the irrevocable days of childhood, of Russian nature caused the appearance of the story.
+“Nikita’s Childhood” is a work full of captivating lyricism, irresistible charm and truth, high poetry of folk life, a vivid perception of nature, and the beauty of the native language.
+The author devotes all his attention to the embodiment of the poetic principles of the charm of the irrevocable time of childhood.
+The writer said: “I will give all my previous novels and plays for this book!
+The book is Russian and written in Russian!”
+The story was written for the Parisian magazine “Green Stick” - for emigrant children who, like the son of A.N.
+Tolstoy's Nikita, to whom the work is dedicated and after whom the main character is named, was in dire need of Russian impressions.
+He was interested in real life, he wanted to rely on the experience of his personal observations: “I began - and it was as if a window opened into the distant past with all the charm, gentle sadness and acute perceptions of nature that occur in childhood” (Complete collected works, vol. 13, p.
 563).
-Unlike most of Tolstoy's works, the plot, a sequential chain of events, plays almost no role here, because everything in the world is excellent.
-Children's writer K. Chukovsky wrote about this in 1924: “This is the Book of Happiness, it seems to be the only Russian book in which the author does not preach happiness, does not promise it in the future, but immediately exudes from himself”.
+Unlike most of A. Tolstoy’s works, the plot, the sequential chain of events, plays almost no role here, because everything in the world is excellent.
+Children's writer K. Chukovsky wrote about this in 1924: “This is the Book of Happiness, it seems, the only Russian book in which the author does not preach happiness, does not promise it in the future, but immediately exudes it from himself.”

-Nikita's Childhood is an autobiographical story.
-The scene quite accurately reproduces the setting of the small estate of the writer's stepfather A. A. Bostrom, where Tolstoy grew up.
-Even the name of the estate - Sosnovka - is preserved in the story.
-Impressions of childhood, A. Tolstoy's memories of the early period of life in the Samara province were included in the content of his work.
-In one of his autobiographical notes, A. Tolstoy wrote about himself as follows: "I grew up alone, in contemplation, in dissolution, among the great phenomena of earth and sky.
-July lightning over a dark garden; autumn fogs like milk; dry twig gliding in the wind on the first ice of the pond; winter blizzards, falling asleep in snowdrifts huts to the very pipes; spring noise of waters; cry of rooks that flew to last year's nests; people in the cycle of seasons; birth and death, like sunrise and sunset, like the fate of grain; animals, birds ; boogers with red faces living in the cracks of the earth; the smell of a ripe apple, the smell of a fire in a twilight hollow; my friend Mishka Koryashonok and his stories; winter evenings under a lamp, books, daydreaming ... "(Complete collection of works, vol. 13 , pp. 557–558).
-Pictures of the Russian winter, boundless snowy plains, ringing spring days, summer harvest, golden autumn replace one another naturally, like the movement of time itself, conveyed in living images.
-The change of seasons is depicted not as a passive-contemplative movement, but as an active one, affecting all aspects of human existence and activity.
-It is in such an atmosphere that the little hero of A. Tolstoy's story Nikita grows and forms.
-Nikita's parents in many ways repeat the real features of the writer's stepfather and mother.
-Nikita's mother is called the same as the writer's mother - Alexandra Leontievna.
-For the image of the teacher, the prototype was a seminarist-tutor, Arkady Ivanovich Slovookhotov, who prepared the future writer for admission to a secondary educational institution.
-Nikita's relationship with the village children - with Mishka Koryashonk and Stepka Karnaushkin, their friendship and friendly games are also autobiographical, as well as a number of details and details.
-It should be noted that the narration is not conducted in the first person, which makes it possible for the author to really, after many years, evaluate the happy period of his childhood.
+"Nikita's Childhood" is an autobiographical story.
+The location of the action quite accurately reproduces the setting of the small estate of the writer’s stepfather A. A. Bostrom, where Tolstoy grew up.
+Even the name of the estate is preserved in the story - Sosnovka.
+Childhood impressions and A. Tolstoy’s memories of his early life in the Samara province were included in the content of his work.
+In one of his autobiographical notes, A. Tolstoy wrote about himself this way: “I grew up alone, in contemplation, in dissolution, among the great phenomena of earth and sky.
+July lightning over a dark garden; autumn mists like milk; a dry twig sliding in the wind on the first ice of the pond; winter blizzards, covering huts with snowdrifts right up to the chimneys; the sound of spring waters; the cry of rooks flying to last year's nests; people in the cycle of seasons; birth and death, like the rising and setting of the sun, like the fate of grain; animals, birds ; boogers with red faces living in the cracks of the earth; the smell of a ripe apple, the smell of a fire in a twilight hollow; my friend Mishka Koryashonok and his stories; winter evenings under the lamp, books, daydreaming...”
+(Poln. sobr. soch., vol. 13 , pp. 557–558).
+Pictures of the Russian winter, vast snowy plains, ringing spring days, summer harvest, golden autumn replace one another naturally, like the movement of time itself, conveyed in living images.
+The change of seasons is depicted not as a passive contemplative movement, but as an active one, affecting all aspects of people’s existence and activity.
+It is in such an atmosphere that the little hero of A. Tolstoy’s story, Nikita, grows and is formed.
+Nikita's parents largely repeat the real traits of the writer's stepfather and mother.
+Nikita's mother's name is the same as the writer's mother - Alexandra Leontyevna.
+For the image of the teacher, the prototype was a seminarian-tutor, Arkady Ivanovich Slovokhotov, who prepared the future writer for admission to a secondary educational institution.
+Nikita's relationship with the village children - Mishka Koryashonok and Styopka Karnaushkin, their friendship and friendly games are also autobiographical, as well as a number of other details.
+It should be noted that the narration is not told in the first person, which allows the author to really, after many years, evaluate the happy time of his childhood.

 Chapter 2.
 Formation of Nikita’s character in the story “Nikita’s Childhood”

 § 2.2.
-Friendship with the village guys
+Friendship with village kids

-All-Russian scientific and practical videoconference
+All-Russian scientific and practical video conference

-Section: literary
+Section: literary studies

 Research